gentleokhai/Chat_backend/README.md

 * [Engines](models/engines/): scripts to interact with database are saved here
 * [Views](views): All endpoints to be saved here
 * [Web Flask](web_flask): Houses the main flask server code.
+* [decorators](decorators): This folder contains decorator files.
+* [management](management): This folder contains scripts for creating super user and reseting password.

 To run the code, ensure you create a .env file at the root of the project folder and use the example.env file as a reference to what should be contained within your .env file, making sure the password and username is exactly what is contained in your create user command above.
 ** **